 Most travellers spend their time researching their next vacation, not the airport where they’ll be killing time until the next flight.
 If you’re stuck in Oslo Airport, we’ve got you covered!
-This sleek, modern airport makes for a pleasant stay, especially when you’re prepared with these 7 things to do on a layover at Oslo Gardermoen Airport.
+This sleek, modern airport makes for a pleasant stay, especially when prepared with these seven things to do on a layover at Oslo Gardermoen Airport.

 1. Enjoy a meal